amirhajibabaei/AutoForce/theforce/calculator/README.md

 ```

 #### covariance, kernel_kw
-This parameter can be used for passing a kernel
+The `covariance` keyword can be used for passing a kernel
 or a saved/pickled model to the calculator
 ```python
 from theforce.similarity.sesoap import SeSoapKernel